Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Fixed a typo in the names of the properties.
 - Fixed the default values of some properties that were mistakenly left undefined.
 - Fixed several bugs.
+- Changed the name of the NinePatchButton's icon image from `Icon.png` to `NinePatchButton.png` and its Import Preset from `Default` to `2D Pixel`.
 - Removed the deprecated `Enabled Focus Mode` property that originated from the Button.
 It has been superceded by the Control node's own `Focus Mode` property, and is scheduled for removal in Godot 4.
 - Cleaned up the plugin's code.